ianstormtaylor/slate/docs/concepts/XX-migrating.md

 ### More React-ish

 Rendering and event-handling is no longer a plugin's concern.
 Previously plugins had full control over the rendering logic, and event-handling logic in the editor.
 This creates a bad incentive to start putting **all** rendering logic in plugins, which puts Slate in a position of being a wrapper around all of React, which is very hard to do well.
-Instead, the new architecture has plugins focused purely on the rich-text aspects, and leaves the rendering and event handling aspects to React.
+Instead, the new architecture has plugins focused purely on the richtext aspects, and leaves the rendering and event handling aspects to React.

 ### Context